Nitin-cyber10/my-first-project-/README.md

  - Build Advanced AI someday😄

 ## Why AI?

- I'm interested in Artificial Intelligence.I wanna build smart systems.Goal is toMcreat my own AI Asistence that could help me research and learn more.(like Jarves)😉
+I want to build smart systems.
+My goal is to create my own AI assistant that can help me research and learn more (like Jarvis).

  ## Want to Learn: